stjude-biohackathon/KIDS24-team18/README.md

 We developed an interactive chatbot to be used with grumpy output using streamlit.

-For more information and follow instructions for running it, check out [grumpybot/readme.md](https://github.com/stjude-biohackathon/KIDS24-team18/blob/main/grumpy_bot/README.md)!
+For more information and instructions for running it, check out [grumpybot/readme.md](https://github.com/stjude-biohackathon/KIDS24-team18/blob/main/grumpy_bot/README.md)!

 ## License